sriniashwin/pygrip/README.md

 * Networkcheck - Checks internet connectivity by pinging google.com at periodic intervals.
 Writes result to a text file for reference.
 Also read about Module1.bas, which is a related file to visualize the output.

 * Module1.bas - This is an MSExcel recorded macro that uses the output of Networkcheck.py to present a visual line diagram of network uptime and downtime.
 Do change the file path to ensure that the correct file is picked up by the macro.

+* MusicTheory - Gives information about notes in a scale and common chords part of a triad in the scale